deepset-ai/haystack-integrations/integrations/google-vertex-ai.md

 ## Usage

 Once installed, you will have access to various Haystack Generators:
-- [`VertexAIGeminiGenerator`](https://docs.haystack.deepset.ai/docs/vertexaigeminigenerator): Use this component with Gemini models '**gemini-pro**' and '**gemini-pro-vision**' for text generation and multimodal prompts.
+- [`VertexAIGeminiGenerator`](https://docs.haystack.deepset.ai/docs/vertexaigeminigenerator): Use this component with Gemini models '**gemini-pro**' and '**gemini-1.5-flash**' for text generation and multimodal prompts.
-- [`VertexAIGeminiChatGenerator`](https://docs.haystack.deepset.ai/docs/vertexaigeminichatgenerator): Use this component with Gemini models '**gemini-pro**' and '**gemini-pro-vision**' for text generation, multimodal prompts and function calling in chat completion setting.
+- [`VertexAIGeminiChatGenerator`](https://docs.haystack.deepset.ai/docs/vertexaigeminichatgenerator): Use this component with Gemini models '**gemini-pro**' and '**gemini-1.5-flash**' for text generation, multimodal prompts and function calling in chat completion setting.
 - `VertexAITextGenerator`: Use this component with PaLM models for text generation.
 - `VertexAICodeGenerator`: Use this component with Codey model for code generation and code completion.
 - `VertexAIImageGenerator`: Use this component with Imagen model '**imagegeneration**' for image generation.